islavikfx/Samsung-Bootloader-Bypass/README.md

 Full power phone and disconnect USB cable (or disconnect/reconnect battery);

-Take the tweezers and closE GND to enter EDL (shown in the picture above);
+Take the tweezers and close GND to enter EDL (shown in the picture above);

 Write: sudo python3 mtk.py printgpt